 The Methodist church said there needed to be a strong consensus to achieve a result.
 This was deemed to be 75% by the church council members.
 The result of our vote was: 92% for, 8% against.

-As a result, Wesley Methodist church will be applying for a wedding licence for same sex marriages.
+As a result, Wesley Methodist church has applied and been granted a wedding licence for same sex marriages.

 This has been a long, and thorough process, which has been surrounded by much thought and prayer.